Kawaza/mongobd-learning/README.md

 ## Other Functions
 Below are a lot of other functions we can use and call just like any ordinary javascript function to query diffrent information.

-This one below will Insert One into Database (ID is auto filled by mongodb and appears as __ID)
+This one below will Insert One into Database (ID is auto filled by mongodb and appears as __ID).
 ```sql
 # This is SQL
 (INSERT INTO movies VALUES (name, date, reviews))